 Tarkedli was baked in a special baking mold composed of domeshaped hollows.
-Today this baking mold is not to be found in the Hungarian kitchens, tablespoon is used to form tarkedli instead.
+Today this baking mold isn’t available in the Hungarian kitchens, tablespoon is used to form tarkedli instead.
 The donut’s Czech name comes from the word vdolky that refers to the mould.
 On the German-speaking areas from vdolky developed the word Dalken that was the base of the Hungarian word talkedli (later tarkedli).

 Over the past century tarkedli has never lost its popularity, what is more the culinary revolution has reached it, too – it has undergone many transformations.
 It can be made from traditional batter with special jams, or from lighter batter, and you can even find salty tarkedli recipes.
 However, one thing remains certain: the batter must be very soft, light and airy in order to make perfect donuts.

 - 400 g (~3 1/4 cups) flour